Andy Dunn: Personal life

 Dunn grew up in Chicago alongside his sister, Monica Royer, founder of Monica + Andy.
 His mom, Usha Ahuja Dunn, is an immigrant from India and his father, Charles Dunn, is the author of The Nurse and the Navigator, a World War II memoir of the wartime romance of his parents.

 In 2017, Dunn married Manuela Zoninsein, a Brazilian immigrant and sustainability entrepreneur.
 Dunn and Zoninsein live in Chicago.

-In 2022, Dunn went public with his battle with bipolar disorder, describing it in his autobiography Burn Rate and in public talks, discussing how he was diagnosed with it in college after a manic episode, and how he hid it during his startup years, despite incidents including hospitalization at Bellevue Hospital in 2016, after which he was arrested for "stripping naked in the throes of mania and assaulting his then girlfriend and elderly mother-in-law".
-In a Ted talk in 2023 he discussed it further.
+In 2022, Dunn went public with his battle with bipolar I disorder, describing it in his autobiography Burn Rate: Launching a Startup and Losing My Mind (Crown Currency) and in public talks, discussing how he was diagnosed with it in college after a manic episode, and how he hid it during his startup years, despite incidents including hospitalization at Bellevue Hospital in 2016, after which he was arrested for "stripping naked in the throes of mania and assaulting his then girlfriend and elderly mother-in-law".
+In 2023, he delivered a TED Talk titled "Lessons from Losing My Mind", further discussing his diagnosis and his efforts to destigmatize mental health in the workplace.